hashgraph/hedera-mirror-node/docs/configuration.md

 `hedera.mirror.monitor.subscribe.grpc.<name>.startTime`         |            | The start time passed to the gRPC API.
 Defaults to current time if not set
 `hedera.mirror.monitor.subscribe.grpc.<name>.subscribers`       | 1          | How many concurrent subscribers should be instantiated for this scenario
 `hedera.mirror.monitor.subscribe.grpc.<name>.topicId`           |            | Which topic to subscribe to
-`hedera.mirror.monitor.subscribe.rest.<name>`                   | ""         | The unique REST subscriber scenario name.
-Used as a unique identifier in logs, metrics, and the REST API
+`hedera.mirror.monitor.subscribe.rest`                          |            | A map of scenario name to REST subscriber scenarios.
+The name is used as a unique identifier in logs, metrics, and the REST API
 `hedera.mirror.monitor.subscribe.rest.<name>.duration`          |            | How long to stay subscribed to the API `hedera.mirror.monitor.subscribe.rest.<name>.enabled`           | true       | Whether this subscribe scenario is enabled `hedera.mirror.monitor.subscribe.rest.<name>.limit`             | 0          | How many transactions to receive before halting.
 0 for unlimited